trisacrypto/directory/web/gds-ui/README.md

 # GDS UI

 The GDS UI is a web application that allows users to interact with the GDS and register to join the TRISA network.
-This application is built for both vaspdirectory.net and trisatest.net.
+This application is built for both trisa.directory and testnet.directory.

 ## Getting Started